 Source: Wikipedia - WebP

-If you've spent any time optimizing images for the web, you've probably heard about WebP.
+If you've spent any time improving images for the web, you've probably heard about WebP.
 It's become the de facto standard for modern web images, and there's a good reason for that.
-WebP doesn't just compress images — it fundamentally changes how image data is encoded, resulting in dramatically smaller files without visible quality loss.
+WebP doesn't just compress images - it fundamentally changes how image data is encoded, resulting in dramatically smaller files without visible quality loss.
 In our testing, we've consistently seen 30-40% file size reductions when converting from JPEG to WebP, and even larger savings when converting from PNG.

 Why Convert to WebP Format?